Feedback

 ART 123Advanced Digital Imaging and Illustration5 CR ELEC, HUMW, Sp

 Expands on experiences in ART 121 and ART 122.
 Emphasis is placed on research, ideation, and personal expression through the creation of raster and vector graphics.
 Further develops knowledge of tools in Adobe Photoshop, Adobe Illustrator, and the Mac operating system.
+Lab hours are required for this course.

 Prerequisite: ART 122 or Instructor permission